Sheerabth/macchia/README.md

 Streaming is supported during both upload and download to enable transfer of large files.

 The server compresses files using gzip compression before writing them to disk.

+The solution is deployed on a Microsoft Azure Virtual Machine.

 ## Features
 * Supported operations: